Just-in-time compilation: History

 The earliest published JIT compiler is generally attributed to work on LISP by John McCarthy in 1960.
 In his seminal paper Recursive functions of symbolic expressions and their computation by machine, Part I, he mentions functions that are translated during runtime, thereby sparing the need to save the compiler output to punch cards (although this would be more accurately known as a "Compile and go system").
 Another early example was by Ken Thompson, who in 1968 gave one of the first applications of regular expressions, here for pattern matching in the text editor QED.
 For speed, Thompson implemented regular expression matching by JITing to IBM 7094 code on the Compatible Time-Sharing System.
 An influential technique for deriving compiled code from interpretation was pioneered by James G. Mitchell in 1970, which he implemented for the experimental language LC².

 Smalltalk (c.
-1983) pioneered new aspects of JIT compilations.
+1980) pioneered new aspects of JIT compilations.
 For example, translation to machine code was done on demand, and the result was cached for later use.
 When memory became scarce, the system would delete some of this code and regenerate it when it was needed again.
-Sun's Self language improved these techniques extensively and was at one point the fastest Smalltalk system in the world, achieving up to half the speed of optimized C but with a fully object-oriented language.
+Sun's Self language improved these techniques extensively and was at one point the fastest Smalltalk system in the world, achieving up to half the speed of optimized C but with a fully object-oriented programming language.

 Self was abandoned by Sun, but the research went into the Java language.
 The term "Just-in-time compilation" was borrowed from the manufacturing term "Just in time" and popularized by Java, with James Gosling using the term from 1993.
-Currently JITing is used by most implementations of the Java Virtual Machine, as HotSpot builds on, and extensively uses, this research base.
+Currently JITing is used by most implementations of the Java virtual machine, as HotSpot builds on, and extensively uses, this research base.

-The HP project Dynamo was an experimental JIT compiler where the 'bytecode' format and the machine code format were the same; the system turned PA-6000 machine code into PA-8000 machine code.
+The HP project Dynamo was an experimental JIT compiler where the "bytecode" format and the machine code format were the same; the system optimized PA-8000 machine code.
 Counterintuitively, this resulted in speed ups, in some cases of 30% since doing this permitted optimizations at the machine code level, for example, inlining code for better cache usage and optimizations of calls to dynamic libraries and many other run-time optimizations which conventional compilers are not able to attempt.

 In November 2020, PHP 8.0 introduced a JIT compiler.
+In October 2024, CPython introduced an experimental JIT compiler.